 The onset of a vertigo episode can be extremely stressful and anxiety provoking.
 Oftentimes, vertigo symptoms can appear without warning, leaving a person feeling very vulnerable.
-It’s important to understand some potential sources of vertigo.
+It’s important to understand some potential sources of vertigo so you’ll know when and where to get vertigo relief in Calgary.
 They include the following:

 - Heart disease